Raphael-Boichot/The-TinyGB-Printer/README.md

 - Solder the pin headers on the Pi Pico, the SD shield, the level shifter and the step-up converter.
 Beware of which side you solder the pin header.
 Check if you can drop the uf2 file to the Pico, it must blink red on and off, it's normal.
 - Solder the caps and the 3.3V converter first.
 They are surface mount components but big enough to be soldered easily.
 Don't be afraid by their size.
 They are not tiny, trust me.
 - Solder all parts with minimal clearance possible against the PCB.
 - Trim and reflow all pins on the back side to get a clean finish.
-I personally trim pins as short as possible before soldering but there is a risk of cuting a copper line, be carefull.
+I personally trim pins as short as possible before soldering but there is a risk of scratching the solder mask, so be carefull.
-- Solder the battery box terminals and stuck the PCB with double sided tape for example (or hot glue).
+- Solder the battery box terminals and stuck the PCB on it with double sided tape for example (or hot glue).
-- You're ready !
+- You're ready to print !

 ## Showcase
 ![](Tiny_GB_Printer.jpg)

-## 100% compatibility with all known games using the Game Boy Printer
+## 100% compatibie with all known games using the Game Boy Printer
 In *Italics* game working fine in automatic mode, in **bold** games requiring the pushbutton to tear paper, or tear mode.
 All known homebrews to date are compatible with the automatic mode (like Photo!).